geoschem/HEMCO/docs/source/hco-ref-guide/diagnostics.rst

 The **Default** collection contains emission diagnostics intended to be written to disk, e.g. for analysis purposes.
-All fields of the default collection are written out at the frequency provided in setting :option:`DiagnFreq` in the settings section of the HEMCO configuration file.
-The name of the corresponding diagnostics files can be specified via the :code:`DiagnPrefix` setting.
+All fields of the default collection are written out at the frequency provided in setting :ref:`hco-cfg-set-diagnfreq` in the settings section of the HEMCO configuration file.
+The name of the corresponding diagnostics files can be specified via the :ref:`hco-cfg-set-diagnprefix` setting.
 The simulation date at the time of output will be appended to the diagnostics prefix, e.g. the diagnostics for Aug 1, 2008 will be written as :file:`HEMCO_Diagnostics.200808010000.nc`.
-The  datetime can denote the beginning, middle, or end (default) of the time interval, as specified by setting :option:`DiagnTimeStamp` (see below).
+The datetime can denote the beginning, middle, or end (default) of the time interval, as specified by setting ::ref:`hco-cfg-set-diagntimestamp`.

-Several :ref:`options for the default diagnostic collection
-<hco-cfg-settings-diagnostics>` can be specified at the top of the
+Several options for the default diagnostic collection can be specified at the top of the :ref:`HEMCO configuration file <hco-cfg>` file.
-:ref:`HEMCO configuration file <hco-cfg>` file.
-Commonly-used options are :option:`DiagnFile`, :option:`DiagnFreq`, and :option:`DiagnPrefix`.
+Commonly-used options are :ref:`hco-cfg-set-diagnfile`, :ref:`hco-cfg-set-diagnfreq`, and :ref:`hco-cfg-set-diagnprefix`.

 .. _hco-diag-configfile: